-Prerequisite(s): Third-year standing.
+Prerequisite(s): HKIN 191 or EDUC 211, and thirdyear standing.
 (3-0) HKIN 351 Leadership and Management in Human Kinetics (3 sem. hrs.)
 An applied study of leadership, including planning, supervisory skills, and responsibilities related to instructional/intramural-recreational and intercollegiate human kinetics and sport programs.
 Prerequisite(s): Third-year standing.
-(3-0) HKIN 372 Athletic Injuries (3 sem. hrs.)
+(3-0) HKIN 355A Teaching Field Placement (1 sem. hr.)
+30-hour field placement as a teaching assistant with an HKIN professor who will provide on-the-job training, and professional development.
+Students will gain real-world experience of leadership inside the classroom environment.
+They will also gain professional networking opportunities and explore career possibilities.
+Prerequisite(s): 3rd year standing or 12 Human kinetics theory courses.
+HKIN 355B Teaching Field Placement (2 sem. hrs.)
+60-hour field placement as a teaching assistant with an HKIN professor who will provide on-the-job training, and professional development.
+Students will gain real-world experience of leadership inside the classroom environment.
+They will also gain professional networking opportunities and explore career possibilities.
+Prerequisite(s): 3rd year standing or 12 Human kinetics theory courses.
+HKIN 372 Athletic Injuries (3 sem. hrs.)
 The theory and practice of the prevention, assessment, management, and rehabilitation of athletic injuries.
 Emergency care, nutrition, and taping skills.
 Prerequisite(s): BIOL 241 or instructor's consent; third-year standing.
 (3-1) HKIN 375 Research Methods (3 sem. hrs.)
 An introduction to research and measurement in sport and human kinetics.
 Emphasis is placed on practical application of research techniques and designs as well as measurement techniques related to a variety of sport and human kinetics settings.
-Prerequisite(s): MATH 102, MATH 108 or PSYC 207.
+Prerequisite(s): MATH/STAT 102, MATH/STAT 108 or PSYC 207.
 (3-0) HKIN 384 Sports Journalism (3 sem. hrs.)
 A survey of the principles, practices, and ethical considerations of sports journalism with emphasis on newsgathering, storytelling, editing, audience consideration, and Canadian Press Style.
 Students apply skills in the university sports context to meet real deadlines and gain from peer critique.
 NB: Strongly recommend one of MCOM 221, 251, 261, or 352.
 Writing samples may be required for instructor's approval.
-Cross-listed: MCOM 354 Prerequisite(s): Third-year standing.
+Cross-listed: MCOM 354 Prerequisite(s): Third-year standing and instructor approval.
 HKIN 396 The Olympic Games Movement (3 sem. hrs.)
 NB: Usually offered in conjunction with attendance at Summer Olympic Games.
 See Dean for details.
 Prerequisite(s): HKIN 195 and second-year standing or instructor's approval.
 (3-0) HKIN 400 Directed Study (3 sem. hrs.)
 Students will explore an in-depth research study of a human kinetics topic in consultation with a supervising human kinetics professor.
-Prerequisite(s): Fourth-year standing or instructor's permission.
+Prerequisite(s): Fourth-year standing and instructor's permission.
 (3-0) HKIN 420 Sport and Exercise Nutrition (3 sem. hrs.)
 The analysis and application of sport and exercise nutrition.
 Emphasis is placed on nutrition coaching, diet, supplementation, and ergogenics most appropriate to health, body composition, sport, and exercise performance.
 Prerequisite(s): HKIN 191 and third-year standing.
 (3-0) HKIN 440 Applied Mental Skills in Sport and Fitness (3 sem. hrs.)
 The direct application of select mental skills to sport and physical activity.
 A strong emphasis is placed on how to apply mental skills in a variety of settings.
+NB: Offered every other year.
 Prerequisite(s): HKIN 340.
 (3-0) HKIN 446 Advanced Human Anatomy (3 sem. hrs.)
 An in-depth study of human anatomy with a focus on the appendicular and axial skeleton and upper and lower body muscle: identification, origin, insertion and function, vascular and neural supply, surface anatomy and joint structure.
 Prerequisite(s): BIOL 241 and third-year standing.